openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 * Inspect running containers
 * Run “fingerprints”, self-contained executables that run in the container’s process namespaces to identify what the container is running.

-Due to the self-contained nature of these commands, the insights-operator-runtime is built from `scratch` (and not from an existing base image).
+Due to the self-contained nature of these commands, the insights-runtime-extractor is built from `scratch` (and not from an existing base image).

 ### Risks and Mitigations